 Kate Dibiasky, a doctoral candidate in astronomy at Michigan State, is scanning the stars when she picks up an object.
 This is confirmed by her professor Dr Randall Mindy to be a comet.
 The mathematics show that it is on a collision course for a direct strike with the Earth in six months.
 They are taken to The White House and a meeting with President Orlean who immediately tries to minimise the 100% probability and then says they will sit on the information.
 Mindy and Kate decide the only option is a media blitz but their appearance on tv ends up with Kate being ridiculed as crazy in memes after an outburst on air.
 After midterm elections, The President reconsiders and appoints Mindy as her adviser.
 A shuttle mission is launched but cancelled at the last minute by tech billionaire Peter Isherwell who sees the comet as holding a valuable supply of rare earth minerals and comes up with a plan to split it up and crash the parts into the ocean.
 Despite seeing no less opportunity for disaster in such an untested plan, Mindy is required to give support to it.

 Don’t Look Up comes from director/writer Adam McKay.
 McKay had started out working on Saturday Night Live (1975- ) before having a breakout hit with the Will Ferrell film Anchorman: The Legend of Ron Burgundy (2004).
 McKay continued in the mainstream comedy vein for several years with other Will Ferrell vehicles such as Talladega Nights: The Legend of Ricky Bobby (2005), Step Brothers (2008), The Other Guys (2010) and Anchorman 2: The Legend Continues (2013).
 From the latter half of the 2010s, McKay has moved to making more serious and ardently political works like The Big Short (2015) about the Subprime Mortgage Crisis and Vice (2018), a devastating biopic about former Vice President Dick Cheney.
-He has also worked on the script for Ant-Man (2015) and produced a great many other works including Hansel & Gretel: Witch Hunters (2013) and other politically vocal/satiric works like The Campaign (2012), The Dictator (2012) and tv works like QAnon: Into the Storm (2021) and one’s favourite show of the moment Succession (2018- ).
+He has also worked on the script for Ant-Man (2015) and produced a great many other works including Hansel & Gretel: Witch Hunters (2013), the cannibalism film Fresh (2022) and other politically vocal/satiric works like The Campaign (2012), The Dictator (2012), The Menu (2022) and tv works like QAnon: Into the Storm (2021) and one’s favourite show of the moment Succession (2018- ).

 Don’t Look Up nominally falls into being a disaster movie, although it lacks a disaster movie’s focus on the scenes of mass destruction interspersed with assorted melodramas as people are caught up in the midst as they try to make it to safety.
 There are some effects sequences, although none of these are of the sort designed to wow you with seeing things being blown up.
 In regard to the human melodramas, at most we get a couple of minor subplots about Leonardo DiCaprio abandoning wife Melanie Lynskey to have an affair with news anchor Cate Blanchett, while Jennifer Lawrence hooks up with skateboarder Timothee Chalamet.
 Mostly though, Don’t Look Up is a satire on the political and media reactions to an oncoming disaster.
 It is, if you like, an intellectual disaster movie.